 How is MRT different from other food sensitivity tests?

-SKU: DE
+SKU: ROOT_8

 MRT + LEAP Elimination Diet